bev-a-tron/bev-a-tron.github.io/_posts/2020-04-05-im-an-extrovert-and-im-fine.markdown

 categories: wisdom, covid-19, coronavirus, shelter-in-place, extrovert, reflection
 ---

 Hello, I'm Beverly.
-I'm an extrovert, and I'm okay.
+I'm an extrovert, and I'm fine.

 Since the shelter-in-place started 20 days ago, people have been worried about the extroverts.
 Maybe I'm not a typical extrovert, but I actually am quite okay.